Kuching International Airport: Present and future

-The Sarawak Government plans to set up a boutique airline to be operated by Hornbill Skyways, a state-owned airline company.
-The airline's operations would also focus on a strategic hub and that the initial plan is to provide direct flights from Sarawak to Singapore, Kuala Lumpur, Jakarta, Bangkok and Hong Kong.
+The Sarawak Government planned to set up a boutique airline to be operated by Hornbill Skyways, a state-owned airline company.
+The airline's operations would also focus on a strategic hub and that the initial plan is to provide direct flights from Sarawak to Singapore, Kuala Lumpur, Jakarta, Denpasar, Bangkok and Hong Kong.
+However, plans for such an idea have since shifted and the Sarawak Government is looking to completely transform MASwings, which is currently under Malaysia Airlines, into a full-service carrier which will be known as AirBorneo once the transition is complete in early 2026.